-- Share experience, strength and hope with each other to find effective ways to cope with problems
+- Share experiences, strength and hope with each other to find effective ways to cope with problems

 - Learn effective ways to cope with their problems